 I witnessed an incident in a pub many years ago where a confrontation broke out between two lads.
 One obviously wanted to fight and the other one did not.
 Very quickly a friend of mine, Daren, intervened to calm it down.
 Now Daren is a very large, solidly built guy, who whilst having a very friendly disposition is not the type of guy you would want to get on the wrong side of.

 As Daren tried to calm the aggressor down, he was met with a complete lack of reason or logic.
-Daren lost his temper and went for the lad.
-It took 3 of us to hold Daren back, swearing and snarling in complete animal rage, with his sister trying to talk him out of it.
-The lad who had started it all turned white.
+Finally, Daren lost his temper and went for the lad who had started it all.
+It took 3 of us to hold Daren back, swearing and snarling in complete animal rage, with his sister trying to talk him out of it too.
+The lad who had started it all turned white (not surprising if you know Daren).
 My friend Keith (who you can see elsewhere on this blog demonstrating bunkai with me) tried applying a pressure point to calm Daren down.
 Daren in his complete rage did not even seem to notice.

 After a while Daren calmed down and the other lad made a hasty (and wise) exit.
 When Keith met Daren a few days later and asked him what all that had been about, Daren gave a cheeky smile and said, “6 months stress all out in a few minutes”.

 But the point is, Human beings are capable of taking an awful lot punishment when in a rage, adrenalised, or just plain determined enough to finish the job; so it does suggest that pressure points can be limited when against somebody in a rage or fully adrenalised.

 That said, there are some points that no matter how drunk, high or adrenalized a person is; cannot be resisted.
 An attack to the airways so that they cannot breath will always work, be it a strike or a choke.
 However, much of a rage someone might be in, if they can’t breath, they can’t fight.